OU women's gymnastics: Anastasia Webb named 2020-21 Big 12 Female Athlete of the Year

 The 𝙗𝙚𝙨𝙩 of the @Big12Conference.
 Congrats, @AWebb_ on being named the 2021 Big 12 Female Athlete of the Year! ➡️ https://t.co/KBwnRgOIRh pic.twitter.com/Q82m6exGhe— Oklahoma Women's Gym (@OU_WGymnastics) July 6, 2021

 Webb picked up plenty of other accolades during her senior season at Oklahoma.
-She was named Region 4 and Big 12 Gymnast of the year, and won NCAA individual titles on vault, floor and the all-around.
-Webb also won the Honda Sport Award for gymnastics, and was a finalist for the American Athletic Inc. Award, considered the Heisman Trophy of college gym.
+She was named Region 4 and Big 12 gymnast of the year, and won NCAA individual titles on vault, floor and the all-around.
+Webb also won the Honda Sport Award for gymnastics, and was a finalist for the American Athletic Inc. Award, considered the Heisman Trophy of college gymnastics.

 Webb ranks second in program history with 20 All-America honors and 67 event wins.
 During the 2021 season she posted a career-high of 39.850 in the all-around and posted four perfect 10s.